bzeiss/retro-pcbs/README.md

 ## WP32 McCake 5.25" bay

 This is a 5.25" bay for retro PCs that use the [https://www.serdashop.com/](Serdaco/Serdashop) WP32 McCake [https://github.com/dwhinham/mt32-pi](mt32-pi) waveblaster extension.
+Be aware that Serdaco offers their own bay.
+This bay is a DIY alternative with a larger display and a rotary knob for volume control.

-The bay is work in progress, test pcbs have been ordered, but I haven't verified that everything works perfectly together as expected.
+Bay + PCB have been tested and seem to work well.

 ![image](https://user-images.githubusercontent.com/884834/124360159-944fea80-dc28-11eb-87fa-5ab4bda11be3.png)